 Here’s an overview of the pesto meatball recipe steps so you know what to expect from the process.
 Scroll down to the end of the post for the full information, including the amounts and timing.

-4. Bake until golden brown and cooked through.
-Serve warm or set aside to cool and freeze.
+Step 4.
+Bake or air fry until golden brown and cooked through.
+Serve warm or store.

 How to Store